 One of three major waterfalls on Jejudo Island, Jeongbang Waterfall falls directly into the sea and is the only waterfall in South Korea to do so.

-The waterfall is 23 m high and is formed of two streams of water falling over a black cliff face.
+The waterfall is 23 m high and formed of two water streams falling over a black cliff face.

-The cliff is topped with pine trees, making the falls an incredible sight to behold.
+The cliff is topped with pine trees, making the falls an incredible sight.

 Legend has it that a man named Seobul landed on Jejudo Island in search of an elixir plant at the orders of China’s Qin Shu Huangdi.

-When he was unable to find the plant, he resigned to head back to China, but not before falling in love with Jeongbang Falls.
+When he could not find the plant, he resigned to head back to China, but not before falling in love with Jeongbang Falls.

 10- Seongsan Ilchulbong Peak

 A UNESCO World Heritage Site, Seongsan Ilchulbong Peak, or Sunrise Peak, is one of the most famous natural landmarks in South Korea.